kalindudc/homelab/docs/network/bypass_bell_homehub.md

 Bell Canada provides an all in one proprietary hardware solution for home networking.
 This is quite limited for my overall goals for this project.
 Using my own networking hardware allows to easily switch ISPs and without having to lockin to a single ISP.
 Using my own hardware also allow for better security and resiliency with better community support.
 For the purposes of this guide, I have the `HomeHub 4000` and all instructions are for working with the `HomeHub 4000`.

-## Option 1: Advanced DMZ (this is broken and does not work anymore)
+## Option 1: Advanced DMZ

+!!! failure "Update 2023/02/02"
+    This does not work for me anymore.
+A firmware update to the HH4000 somehow blacklisted my router.
+Enabling `Advanced DMZ` for the router now results in an invalid public ip for the router, and breaks the internet connection to the HH4000 as well.

 #### Turn ON DMZ
 1. Connect router to one of the LAN port (or the 10G port)